AlexisGeorgiou/eurovision_country_relationships/README.md

 I will add more filters in the future for Jury and for Jury and Tele together which could allow me to add older events too.

 ## Future work technical stuff
 I would like to improve the UI a bit (add legends/labels, use colors in buttons, color the selected country), make the buttons more function, maybe add some flags, change the coordinates of Australia to be closer in Europe and make a Rest of the world country.
 Add Jury vote filter.
 Come up with more visualizations.
+Find more data that can be used, for example, which music genre or which language each country prefers in songs.
 <p align="center">
 <img align='center' src="https://imgur.com/2c7HPXE.png" width=50% height=50%>
 </p>